mvrl/weakly-supervised-image-fusion/README.md

 To generate clouds, we have used real cloud images.
 We have used 30 cloud images for training and a different 10 images for testing.

 ### Request Dataset
 If you want to replicate our results, without re-collecting data, please [contact us](http://cs.uky.edu/~jacobs/).
-We can provide full dataset, as used in our evaluations, in a single zip file.
+We can provide the full dataset, as used in our evaluations, in a single zip file.

 ## People
 Please feel free to contact us for any question or comment.